Challenge OwnersΓ-Grant Milestones

 4. Expert Approval: Confirm that the final challenge design is robust, could attract state-of-the-art algorithms, and is positioned to deliver valuable outcomes.

-Milestone 3: Delivery of Implementation
+Delivery of Implementation

 To achieve this milestone, you will be required to deliver a functional, mainnet-ready implementation of your Challenge:

-4. Update tig-binary, tig-runtime, and tig-verifier to import your challenge.
+• Also make sure to update tig-binary, tig-runtime, and tig-verifier to import your challenge.

-Milestone 4: Challenge Owner Infrastructure
+Challenge Owner Infrastructure

 To achieve this milestone, you are required to establish essential community and promotional infrastructure for the new Challenge, including:

-1. An official X (Twitter) account
+1. An official X (Twitter) account.

-2. A dedicated Discord channel on the TIG server
+2. A dedicated Discord channel on the TIG server.

-3. A detailed TIG forum post
+3. A detailed TIG forum post.

-4. A focused challenge website
+4. A focused challenge website.

-5. Evidence of innovator outreach
+5. Evidence of innovator outreach.